r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Still, from what little I heard, it was quite the foolish escapade&ndash;your being captured and all.

 **Shakespeare:**
-Oh, I'm not being critical of you, {(M) Sir /(F) Miss} Fujimaru.
+Oh, I'm not being critical of you, [♂ Sir /♀ Miss] Fujimaru.
 I'm talking about the Archer of Shinjuku.

 **Shakespeare:**
 It would be foolish to believe he didn't have at least some idea of the Assassin of Shinjuku's ability.